kprovance/edd-purchase-gravatars/readme.txt

 == Screenshots ==

 1. Using the [edd_purchase_gravatars] shortcode
 1. Using the widget in a theme's sidebar
 1. The settings screen in Easy Digital Download's extension tab
 1. The widget

 == Changelog ==

+= 1.0.2 =
+* Fix: Removed PHP 4 style constructors

 = 1.0.1 =
-* New: Added edd_pg_name filter for the image's alt tag = 1.0 =
+* New: Added edd_pg_name filter for the image's alt tag

+= 1.0 =
 * Initial release